d33p0st/goopywoopy/README.md

     ### Use case

-    1. Import the `override` class from `modkit.typing`
+    1. Import the `override` class from `goopywoopy.typing`

         ```python
-        from modkit.typing import override
+        from goopywoopy.typing import override
         ```
     2. Define a Base Class.